 For V.A. purposes, training time is usually computed as follows:

-12 or more semester hoursFul l-time
+12 or more semester hours Full-time

-9-11 semester hours - time
+9-11 semester hours

-6-8 semester hours1⁄2 - time
+6-8 semester hours

 For the Summer Semester and Terms I and II, training time is computed differently: The V.A. determines credits for summer course work each year and notifies the College accordingly.
 Veterans are advised to contact the Coordinator of Veterans Affairs in the Registrar's Office before registering for Summer Semester and Summer Term classes, to determine training status.